tkn-tub/ns3-gym/src/energy/doc/energy.rst

 The WiFi Radio Energy Model is the energy consumption model of a Wifi net device.
-It provides a state for each of the available states of the PHY layer: Idle, CcaBusy, Tx, Rx, ChannelSwitch, Sleep.
+It provides a state for each of the available states of the PHY layer: Idle, CcaBusy, Tx, Rx, ChannelSwitch, Sleep, Off.
 Each of such states is associated with a value (in Ampere) of the current draw (see below for the corresponding attribute names).
 A Wifi Radio Energy Model PHY Listener is registered to the Wifi PHY in order to be